Death Ship (The Twilight Zone): Plot

-In compliance with Ross's order, the men are returned to the moment where Mason first spotted the E-89's wreckage, doomed to relive the past several hours of investigation over and over.
+The scene then resets to the moment where Mason first spotted the E-89's wreckage, the crew doomed to repeat the past several hours of investigation forever.

 Closing narration

 Production notes

 The model of the hovering spaceship is that of a C-57D Cruiser, a leftover prop from MGM's 1956 film Forbidden Planet.
 The crashed ship was a realistically painted model/set.
 The prop was also used in the 1960 Twilight Zone episodes "The Monsters Are Due on Maple Street" and "Third from the Sun".

 A crew member shirt, also used in the episode "On Thursday We Leave for Home", was offered at auction in late September 2015 by Profiles in History with an estimated value of $1,000 to $1,500, with a winning bid of $1,600 by Mathew G. Perrone, a private collector.